 Since selected applicants will receive payment for their work with the Oklahoma Mathematics Standards Curriculum Resources Project, applicants will need to complete a Vendor/Payee Form.
 Provided upon selection.

 Application Submission

-Applications due February 22 by midnight
+Applications due February 16, 2018 by 4:00 pm.

 Applications can be submitted by e-mail or by mailing them to: